 Science To Achieve Results (STAR) Graduate Fellowships

-EPA's STAR Graduate Fellowship program supports masters' students and doctoral candidates in environmental studies.
-Each year, students in the United States compete for STAR Fellowships through a rigorous review process.
-Students can pursue degrees in traditionally recognized environmental disciplines as well as other fields such as social anthropology, urban and regional planning, and decision sciences.
-Since the program began in 1995, EPA has awarded approximately 1,884 STAR Fellowships to students in every state and most territories.
+Until the final Request for Applications in 2015, EPA offered STAR Graduate Fellowships to support masters' students and doctoral candidates in environmental studies.
+Each year, students in the United States competed for STAR Fellowships through a rigorous review process.
+Those students who were selected were supported to pursue degrees in traditionally recognized environmental disciplines as well as other fields such as social anthropology, urban and regional planning, and decision sciences.
+Since the program began in 1995, EPA has awarded approximately 1,900 STAR Fellowships to students in every state and most territories.
 Fellowships have helped educate new academic researchers, government scientists, science teachers and environmental engineers.